ssmousav1/bettermode-vite/README.md

 - Responsive design
 - Type-safe development with TypeScript
 - Fast development and build times with Vite
+- Consistent and accessible UI components with shadcn/ui
+- AI-assisted design and development with v0

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

 - You have installed Node.js (version 14.0 or later)
-- You have a basic understanding of React, React Router, Tailwind CSS, TypeScript, and Vite
+- You have a basic understanding of React, React Router, Tailwind CSS, TypeScript, Vite, and shadcn/ui
+- You have access to v0 AI for design assistance (optional for further development)

 ## Installing Social Media App